minhhoang270695/IC_Addons/IC_Addons/IC_NoModronAdventuring_Extra/README.md

 ## Choose Specialisations

 This checkbox will determine whether the script chooses specialisations or not.
-I found that once I had a modron with automation I didn't need it to do so any more.
+I found that once I had a modron with automation I didn't need it to do so any more - but I still needed the script to level champions because of a lack of familiars.